 LTD denials by the insurance company can happen at the beginning of the application process because the applicant or the applicant’s doctor filled out the required forms incorrectly or inadequately.
-Despite the fact that you and your doctor have filled out the required forms and provided access to your medical file, the insurance company may deny your claim because the medical documents you provided do not support your claim that you are unable to work due to illness or disability.
-Yet, the insurance company is unlikely to explain why the documents are insufficient.
-With the support of your family doctor or other treating physician, you can provide additional evidence in support of your claim.
+Despite the fact that you and your doctor have filled out the required forms and provided access to your medical file, the insurance company may deny your LTD benefit because the medical documents do not support your claim.
+Unfortunately, the insurance company is unlikely to explain why or where the documents are lacking.

-2. You do not meet the policy’s definition of “total disability”
+You do not meet the policy’s definition of total disability

-Each long-term disability insurance policy defines what it means to be “totally disabled”.
-At first glance, it might seem like an insurmountable threshold to attain, however, what it usually means is that a person cannot perform the usual duties and responsibilities of their own occupation.
-By stating that you do not meet the definition of “total disability”, the insurance company believes that you can work.
-If your treating physician’s opinion is that you cannot work, you can contest this denial.
+Each LTD insurance policy defines what it means to be “totally disabled.”
+At first glance, it might seem like an insurmountable threshold to attain but usually, in the first two years, it means that a person is unable to perform the usual duties and responsibilities of their own occupation.

-Some insurance policies may exclude certain conditions, deny coverage for pre-existing medical condition or have a waiting period for claims due to a pre-existing medical condition.
+Some insurance policies may exclude certain conditions, deny coverage for pre-existing medical conditions, or have a waiting period for claims due to a pre-existing medical condition.
 It is important to review the policy to see if and when you are covered for pre-existing medical conditions.
-If you are denied coverage due to a non-disclosed pre-existing condition, this can also be reviewed depending on the context it may be worthwhile to initiate an appeal.
+If you are denied coverage due to a non-disclosed pre-existing condition, depending on the context it may be worthwhile to initiate an appeal.

-Individuals with invisible disabilities such as mental health conditions, fibromyalgia, chronic pain, chronic fatigue syndrome are often denied due to lack of “objective medical evidence”.
-These diagnoses are often based on self-reported symptoms and their effect on the individual’s activities of daily living.
-Insurance companies often deny these claims because there is no official test, or diagnostic image to confirm the existence of the illness or disease.
-Despite the lack of an official test or diagnostic, a denial of LTD benefits in these circumstances can be successfully contested.
+Individuals with invisible disabilities such as mental health conditions, fibromyalgia, chronic pain, and chronic fatigue syndrome are often denied due to a lack of so-called objective medical evidence.
+These diagnoses are often based on self-reported symptoms and their effect on daily living.
+Insurance companies often deny these claims because there is no official test or diagnostic image to confirm the existence of the illness or disease.
+Despite the lack of an official test or diagnostic, a denial of LTD benefits in these circumstances can be contested.

-Other reasons such as a failure to meet a deadline or the insurance companies’ reliance on an internal medical consultant’s opinion can also be used as excuses to deny LTD benefits.
-If any of the above reasons are cited in the decision to deny or stop paying your LTD benefits, we strongly recommend you contact a lawyer in order to discuss next steps.
+If any of the above reasons are cited in the decision to deny or stop paying your LTD benefits, we strongly recommend you contact a lawyer in order to discuss the next steps.